BingWangK/plasmid_project_IAlab/README.md

 The “fastANI_edgeweights” file can be downloaded from DRYAD (https://doi.org/doi:10.5061/dryad.1g1jwsv31).
 The downloaded zip file contains (1) “fastANI_edgeweights”; (2) “plasmid_net_connected.cys”: The original plasmid network; (3) “plasmid_net_grouped_MOB.cys”: The clusters were separated based on clusters (Fig. 2 of the publication).
 (4) “feature_matrix_F3.csv”: The final data matrix for machine learning model training and testing.

 3. Plasmids clustering was performed using the Leiden algorithm with “fastANI_edgeweights” and “leidenalg_CPM.py”.
 We used python3.7-conda4.5 environment to run the program.
 The resulting “plasmid_clusters.gml” file contains the network graph and cluster membership.
-The “clusters_output.txt” records the extracted cluster membership from the “plasmid_clusters.gml” file.
+The “cluster_output.txt” records the extracted cluster membership from the “plasmid_clusters.gml” file.
 Clusters with < 3 members are removed.

 4. The “plasmid_clusters.gml” can be visualized with Cytoscape.
 However, to facilitate metadata mapping, the “fastANI_edgeweights” was loaded into Cytoscape, metadata from “cytoscape_metadata.txt” was imported, and plasmids not in a cluster were removed.
 This created the original plasmid network “plasmid_net_connected.cys”.